IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 - Determine who owns and operates the network.
 Searching the WHOIS database using an IP address can provide a range of information about the organization to which the address is assigned, including a name, phone number, and civic address;
 - Through a reverse DNS lookup and/or traceroute the computer name can be obtained, which often contains clues to logical and physical location;
 - Geo-localisation of the device (hence the user) through various techniques {{GEOIP}}.
 Depending on the lookup tool used, this could include country, region/state, city, latitude/longitude, telephone area code and a location-specific map;
 - Search the Internet using the IP address or computer names.
 The results of these searches might reveal peer-to-peer (P2P) activities (e.g., file sharing), records in web server log files, or glimpses of the individual's web activities (e.g., Wikipedia edits).
-These bits of individuals’ online history may reveal their political inclinations, state of health, sexuality, religious sentiments and a range of other personal characteristics, preoccupations and individual interests;
+These bits of individuals' online history may reveal their political inclinations, state of health, sexuality, religious sentiments and a range of other personal characteristics, preoccupations and individual interests;
 - Seek information on any e-mail addresses used from a particular IP address which, in turn, could be the subject of further requests for subscriber information.

 ## IP Privacy Protection and Law